-What is nonetheless certain is that the scale and persistence of the hydroclimatic impacts implied by our modelling for the 168-158 BCE eruption quartet supports, to begin, inferences of poor Nile flooding in 166 and 161 BCE from scattered references in surviving written sources (Bonneau, 1971).
+What is nonetheless certain is that the scale and persistence of the hydroclimatic impacts implied by our 795 modelling for the 168-158 BCE eruption quartet supports, to begin, inferences of poor Nile flooding in 166 and 161 BCE from scattered references in surviving written sources (Bonneau, 1971).
 These also identify 169 BCE as potentially experiencing poor flooding, which suggests (assuming sufficiently accurate ice-core dating (Sigl et al., 2015)) that the eruption quartet may have compounded any societal impacts already arising from this.
-Indeed, our modelling supports the contention that there is a largely overlooked but significant environmental context to what has long been recognized as a tumultuous decade in Egyptian history.
-Acknowledging the historical context evolving over the preceding decades, and the resulting political, military, economic and cultural setting through which any hydroclimatic shock will have propagated, is of course also key to achieving a fuller understanding of the humanenvironmental entanglements in the 160s, as indeed it is for any period or region (White and Pei, 2020).
-This now more clearly includes the role of explosive volcanism and (relatedly) where along the spectrum of proximate to ultimate causality (as per Gao et al., 2021) any resulting hydroclimatic shocks lay in contributing to the revolts and other societal stressors in evidence.
-Thus, the increasing dominance of Rome in the eastern Mediterranean, and the growing internal political weakness of the Ptolemaic kingdom and their great rivals the Seleukid empire are writ large in the historical narrative of the second century BCE Mediterranean world, but the extent to which the instability of the major eastern Mediterranean powers was an outcome of the rising power of Rome has been heavily debated.
-A consensus view is now that these developments were directly coupled, and that eastward Roman expansion was driven not by the exceptional aggressiveness of Rome so much as by a "power transition crisis" in the eastern states around 207-200 BCE that drew Rome in (Eckstein, 2008).
+Indeed, our modelling supports the contention that there is a largely 800 overlooked but significant environmental context to what has long been recognized as a tumultuous decade in Egyptian history.
+Acknowledging the historical context evolving over the preceding decades, and the resulting political, military, economic and cultural setting through which any hydroclimatic shock will have propagated, is of course also key to achieving a fuller understanding of the humanenvironmental entanglements in the 160s and thereafter, including the role of explosive volcanism.
+Thus, 805 the increasing dominance of Rome in the eastern Mediterranean, and the growing internal political weakness of the Ptolemaic kingdom and their great rivals the Seleukid empire are writ large in the historical narrative of the second century BCE Mediterranean world, but the extent to which the instability of the major eastern Mediterranean powers was an outcome of the rising power of Rome has been heavily debated.
+A consensus view is now that these developments were directly coupled, and that eastward 810 Roman expansion was driven not by the exceptional aggressiveness of Rome so much as by a "power transition crisis" in the eastern states around 207-200 BCE that drew Rome in (Eckstein, 2008).